B&G Foods (NYSE:BGS) Trading Down 2.9%

-A number of equities analysts have recently commented on the stock.
-BMO Capital Markets cut their price objective on shares of B&G Foods from $36.00 to $32.00 in a research report on Wednesday, March 2nd.
-Zacks Investment Research upgraded shares of B&G Foods from a “sell” rating to a “hold” rating and set a $28.00 price target for the company in a research report on Wednesday, May 4th.
-Credit Suisse Group decreased their price target on shares of B&G Foods from $27.00 to $26.00 and set an “underperform” rating on the stock in a report on Wednesday, March 2nd.
-Finally, StockNews.com lowered B&G Foods from a “hold” rating to a “sell” rating in a research note on Monday, May 9th.
+A number of research analysts recently weighed in on the company.
+StockNews.com lowered B&G Foods from a “hold” rating to a “sell” rating in a report on Monday, May 9th.
+BMO Capital Markets decreased their price objective on shares of B&G Foods from $36.00 to $32.00 in a report on Wednesday, March 2nd.
+Zacks Investment Research upgraded shares of B&G Foods from a “sell” rating to a “hold” rating and set a $28.00 target price for the company in a research note on Wednesday, May 4th.
+Finally, Credit Suisse Group reduced their target price on shares of B&G Foods from $27.00 to $26.00 and set an “underperform” rating for the company in a report on Wednesday, March 2nd.

-The company also recently announced a quarterly dividend, which was paid on Monday, May 2nd.
-Investors of record on Thursday, March 31st were given a $0.475 dividend.
+The firm also recently announced a quarterly dividend, which was paid on Monday, May 2nd.
+Shareholders of record on Thursday, March 31st were given a dividend of $0.475 per share.
 The ex-dividend date was Wednesday, March 30th.
-This represents a $1.90 dividend on an annualized basis and a yield of 8.39%.
-B&G Foods’s payout ratio is 195.88%.
+This represents a $1.90 dividend on an annualized basis and a dividend yield of 8.39%.
+B&G Foods’s payout ratio is presently 195.88%.

-Hedge funds have recently bought and sold shares of the business.
-Victory Capital Management Inc. boosted its stake in shares of B&G Foods by 369.9% in the 1st quarter.
-Victory Capital Management Inc. now owns 799,204 shares of the company’s stock valued at $21,523,000 after purchasing an additional 629,140 shares in the last quarter.
-Norges Bank purchased a new stake in B&G Foods during the fourth quarter valued at about $15,603,000.
-BlackRock Inc. grew its stake in shares of B&G Foods by 4.7% during the fourth quarter.
-BlackRock Inc. now owns 10,317,976 shares of the company’s stock valued at $317,073,000 after buying an additional 460,798 shares during the last quarter.
-Morgan Stanley increased its holdings in shares of B&G Foods by 36.7% in the second quarter.
-Morgan Stanley now owns 1,384,406 shares of the company’s stock worth $45,409,000 after buying an additional 371,512 shares during the period.
-Finally, State Street Corp lifted its stake in shares of B&G Foods by 8.9% in the 4th quarter.
-State Street Corp now owns 3,224,559 shares of the company’s stock valued at $100,569,000 after acquiring an additional 262,182 shares during the last quarter.
-64.72% of the stock is currently owned by hedge funds and other institutional investors.
+Several hedge funds and other institutional investors have recently added to or reduced their stakes in the company.
+Victory Capital Management Inc. grew its position in B&G Foods by 369.9% during the first quarter.
+Victory Capital Management Inc. now owns 799,204 shares of the company’s stock worth $21,523,000 after buying an additional 629,140 shares in the last quarter.
+Norges Bank bought a new stake in shares of B&G Foods during the 4th quarter valued at $15,603,000.
+BlackRock Inc. grew its holdings in shares of B&G Foods by 4.7% during the 4th quarter.
+BlackRock Inc. now owns 10,317,976 shares of the company’s stock worth $317,073,000 after purchasing an additional 460,798 shares in the last quarter.
+Morgan Stanley increased its position in shares of B&G Foods by 36.7% in the second quarter.
+Morgan Stanley now owns 1,384,406 shares of the company’s stock worth $45,409,000 after purchasing an additional 371,512 shares during the period.
+Finally, State Street Corp raised its stake in B&G Foods by 8.9% in the fourth quarter.
+State Street Corp now owns 3,224,559 shares of the company’s stock valued at $100,569,000 after purchasing an additional 262,182 shares in the last quarter.
+Institutional investors own 64.72% of the company’s stock.

 B&G Foods, Inc manufactures, sells, and distributes a portfolio of shelf-stable and frozen foods, and household products in the United States, Canada, and Puerto Rico.
 The company's products include frozen and canned vegetables, vegetables, canola and other cooking oils, vegetable shortening, cooking sprays, oatmeal and other hot cereals, fruit spreads, canned meats and beans, bagel chips, spices, seasonings, hot sauces, wine vinegar, maple syrups, molasses, salad dressings, pizza crusts, Mexican-style sauces, dry soups, taco shells and kits, salsas, pickles, peppers, tomato-based products, baking powder and soda, corn starch, cookies and crackers, nut clusters, and other specialty products.